 10. Indemnification.
 Each Party (the “Indemnifying Party”) shall indemnify, defend, and hold harmless the other Party and the other Party’s directors, officers, employees, affiliates, subsidiaries, successors and assigns (collectively, the “Indemnified Parties”) from and against any claim, demand, action, judgment, decree, loss, damage, liability, cost and expense (including reasonable and documented out-of-pocket legal fees and expenses) (“Losses”) incurred by such Indemnified Parties in connection with any claim to the extent arising from, relating to, or alleging that the Indemnifying Party (i) breached any of its representations, warranties or covenants, or (ii) violated any third party’s Intellectual Property right in connection with this Agreement.
-Additionally, Publisher shall indemnify, defend and hold QS, and each of QS’s Indemnified Parties, harmless from and against all Losses incurred in connection with (a) any act or omission of any Subcontractor, including any act or omission of any Subcontractor which constitutes a breach of any of Publisher’s representations, warranties or covenants under the Agreement, and (b) the Publisher Sites (except to the extent of any unmodified QS Content) and any other website or email used by Publisher to generate Traffic under this Agreement.
+Additionally, Publisher shall indemnify, defend and hold QS, and each of QS’s Indemnified Parties, harmless from and against all Losses incurred in connection with (a) any act or omission of any Subcontractor, including any act or omission of any Subcontractor which constitutes a breach of any of Publisher’s representations, warranties or covenants under the Agreement, and (b) the Publisher Sites (except to the extent of any QS Content provided by QS and unmodified by Publisher) and any other website or email used by Publisher to generate Traffic under this Agreement.
 The Indemnified Party(s) will promptly notify the Indemnifying Party of all Losses of which it becomes aware (provided that a failure or delay in providing such notice will not relieve the Indemnifying Party’s obligations except to the extent such Party is prejudiced by such failure or delay), and will: (1) provide reasonable cooperation to the Indemnifying Party at the Indemnifying Party’s expense in connection with the defense or settlement of all Losses; and (2) be entitled to participate at its own expense in the defense of all Losses.
 The Indemnified Party(s) agrees that the Indemnifying Party will have sole and exclusive control over the defense and settlement of all Losses; provided, however, that the Indemnifying Party will not acquiesce to any judgment or enter into any settlement which in either case imposes any obligation or liability on an Indemnified Party(s) without its prior written consent.

 11. Disclaimer of Warranties.
 EXCEPT AS EXPRESSLY SET FORTH OTHERWISE HEREIN, THE SERVICES PROVIDED BY QS HEREUNDER, THE QS CONTENT, AND QS’S OR QS CLIENTS’ WEBSITES ARE PROVIDED ON AN “AS IS”, “AS AVAILABLE” BASIS.
 EXCEPT AS EXPRESSLY SET FORTH HEREIN, EACH PARTY SPECIFICALLY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION, ANY WARRANTIES OF TITLE, NONINFRINGEMENT, MERCHANTIBILITY OR FITNESS FOR A PARTICULAR PURPOSE.